andypols/kibaba-browser-performance-test/README.md

 # Kibana browser performance test

 An experiment using Kibana to monitor Chrome browser performance as part of application testing.
+The extension based on the [system monitor chrome extension](https://chrome.google.com/webstore/detail/system-monitor/ecmlflnkenbdjfocclindonmigndecla)

 Contains a dockerised version of [Kibana 7.7.0](https://www.elastic.co/kibana) and a chrome browser extension that sends cpu, memory and network data to Kibana.